lvermeulen/PullingHook/README.md

 * Extensible storage:

 Memory-based storage is provided in **PullingHook.Storage.Memory**.
-To implement your own storage, the following interface is provided:
+To implement your own storage:
 ~~~~
     public interface IPullingSourceStorage<T>
     {